Cottered Roller Chain

 Riveted vs Cottered Roller Chain

-When making the comparison between a riveted roller chain the obvious difference is the actual cotter pin construction instead of a rivet.
+VS. When making the comparison between a riveted roller chain the obvious difference is the actual cotter pin construction instead of a rivet.
 Another noticeable difference is that a cottered chain is typically slightly wider than a riveted chain.
 Then finally, the primary reason why most people go with a cottered chain is that it is easier to disassemble than a riveted chain.
 However, it is important to note that a cottered chain still uses press-fitted link plates.
 This basically means that complete disassembly will still be difficult.
 The easiest and safest method for cutting a chain is to use a roller chain breaker.